 The following applies to Directors and aims to ensure that Directors have a clear understanding of the Group’s expectations of their conduct.

 All directors have a fiduciary relationship with the Stakeholders, in particular the Donors, of the Snowdome Group.
 A director occupies a unique position of trust, which makes it unlawful for directors to improperly use their position to gain advantage for themselves.

 Each director is expected to exercise skills commensurate with their level of knowledge and experience to increase the value of Snowdome for the benefit of Stakeholders as a whole.

-Each director must endeavour to ensure that Snowdome is properly managed so as to protect and enhance the interests of all Stakeholders.
+Each director / committee member must endeavour to ensure that Snowdome is properly managed so as to protect and enhance the interests of all Stakeholders.
 To meet this obligation each Director should:

 - at all times exercise due care in their duties;